nullkarma/compose-efk-stack/README.md

 #### x-pack (setup)

-Since 6.x default Passwörter for elastic, kibana and logstash are not set.
+Since 6.x default passwords for elastic, kibana and logstash are not set.
 The elastic superuser Account password is set to `elastic` throuh ENV vars in the compose file.

 In oder to work with Kibana, fluentd and a custom user, the `./setup/es.sh` script has to be called.
 If no parameters are given, the script will create the default user `demouser` and set the password to `demouser`.